Ryan Gariepy: Career

-Gariepy co-founded Clearpath Robotics, also in Waterloo, Ontario, Canada.
-In 2012, Gariepy became a founding member of the board of directors of Open Robotics.
-He also serves as a co-organizer for the ROS Developer Conference, dating back to 2012.
+Gariepy became a founding member of the board of directors of Open Robotics in 2012 and has helped support the development of open-source robotics software such as the Robot Operating System (ROS).
+He has also served as a co-organizer for the ROS Developer Conference since 2012.

-Gariepy is a founding member of the board of directors of Next Generation Manufacturing Canada, a founding member of the board of directors of the NSERC Canadian Robotics Network, and an IEEE Robotics and Automation Society keynote speaker.
-He is the sole Singularity University Canada Robotics Faculty Member, and is also an associate with Creative Destruction Lab's Space program.
+Gariepy was a founding member of the board of directors of Next Generation Manufacturing Canada, a founding member of the board of directors of the NSERC Canadian Robotics Network, and an IEEE Robotics and Automation Society keynote speaker.
+He was the sole Singularity University Canada Robotics Faculty Member, and was also an associate with Creative Destruction Lab's Space program.